bartificer/programming-by-stealth/docs/pbs17.md

 ## Plain Objects

 The simplest objects are so-called plain objects – they are data structures for holding data.
 If you know JSON, they will look very familiar to you indeed, because JSON stands for JavaScript Object Notation!
-The JSON standard has drifted a little away from pure JavaScript, so JavaScript objects are not identical to JSON anymore, but they are still extremely similar.
+The JSON standard has drifted a little away from pure JavaScript.
+So JavaScript objects are not identical to JSON anymore, but they are still extremely similar.

 An object is a collection of name-value pairs.
 You declare an empty object like so: